 Most of the LV-area bands who were performing in the early-to-mid 90's are not actively releasing new music or performing live anymore.
 From the Psyclone Rangers to Crack Babies to the Original Sins, the early-to-mid 90's in the Valley is littered with many great bands who have moved on with their lives (the exception to this list being the Original Sins' Brother JT).
 Before this last year, this is how we thought of Poor Luther's Bones--a band renowned for their electric live performances, but one who was ultimately lost to time.

 What this past year has given us is a flurry of activity from Poor Luther's Bones.
 Garth has recorded and released three Poor Luther's Bones albums and a solo album dedicated to his daughter.
 Wrapped up in this story of new music is the mastering of their 2016 album Tall Tales which was done by Tape Swap's Matt Molchany here at Shards, which made our Top 10 Lehigh Valley DIY Releases of 2016 list.
-Garth has also recruited a some talented musicians who are a generation younger than him to fill out the ranks of the band including his son.
-Poor Luther's Bones is no longer relegated to the LV music scene's past, and what 2016-17 has shown us is that Garth is entering what may be one of his most prolific periods with the band.
-It is with this backdrop, that we recorded Poor Luther's Bones as a five-piece at Shards in May 2017.
+Garth has also recruited a group of talented musicians who are a generation younger than him to fill out the ranks of the band, including his son on guitar.
+Poor Luther's Bones is no longer relegated to the LV music scene's past, and what 2016-17 has shown us is that Garth is entering what may be one of his most prolific periods as a songwriter.
+It is with this backdrop that we recorded Poor Luther's Bones as a five-piece at Shards in May 2017.

 Check back with this page for the video of Garth's interview coming soon.